lukeburciu/illumio-mcp-server/README.md

 ## Features

 ### Resources

+Resources are not finished yet and i will look into that later.

 - `illumio://workloads` - Get workloads from the PCE
 - `illumio://labels` - Get all labels from PCE